#KnoxProud Day and Founders Day are less than two weeks away! On February 15, we will celebrate this two-in-o...

 Galesburg, IL 61401

-Associate Professor and Chair of Asian Studies (Chinese)
+Chair and Associate Professor of Asian Studies

 "Currently I am researching cross-cultural interactions between China and the West during the 1930s.
 I am focused primarily on how these presentations of culture were made to the Western other and how the specifics of those presentations affect authenticity and understanding between China and its interlocutors.
 The most interesting thing about this topic is how it provides such a penetrating tool for defining the past and how it sheds light even on contemporary cross-cultural interactions."